Unified Computing

 Step 6: Delete the Script:

-• After successfully logging in with your new password, delete the emergency.php file from your server to protect your site from unauthorized access.
+• After successfully logging in with your new password, delete the emergency.php file from your server to protect your site from unauthorised access.

 Following these steps will allow you to reset your WordPress admin password securely.